kubernetes-sigs/gateway-api/site-src/guides/http-redirect-rewrite.md

 ### Path redirects

+???+ info "Extended Support Feature: HTTPRoutePathRedirect"
+    This feature is part of extended support.
+For more information on support levels, refer to our [conformance guide](../concepts/conformance.md).

 Path redirects use an HTTP Path Modifier to replace either entire paths or path prefixes.
 For example, the HTTPRoute below will issue a 302 redirect to all `redirect.example` requests whose path begins with `/cayenne` to `/paprika`.